Texas Style Chili With Beef But No Sissy Beans

 - Remove the seeds and stems from the dried chilis then place in a dry skillet over medium heat.
 Roast the chiles for about 20 to 30 seconds each side until the dark in color.

-- Add enough hot water to cover the chilies, bring to a boil and then turn the heat off and allow the chiles to simmer for about 30 minutes.
+- Add enough hot water to cover the chiles, bring to a boil and then turn the heat off and allow the chiles to simmer for about 30 minutes.
 Drain and blend with 1 cup of water and the chipotle chiles.

 - Cook the bacon in a Dutch oven over medium heat.
 When the bacon is done, remove the bacon and cook the onion in the bacon fat until translucent, about four minutes.
 Add the minced garlic and cook for another minute.
 Add the cubed beef and bacon back to the Dutch oven.